ibm-mas/gitops/README.md

 ### Account Root Application Manifest

-Register one of these applications per account to be managed by the ArgoCD worker:

 > Replace the following:
 >   - `<source-repo-url>`: The url of the source helm charts and argo apps. e.g. https://github.com/ibm-mas/gitops.
 >   - `<source-repo-revision>`: The branch of `<source-repo-url>` to source charts from, e.g. `master`.